 Because of their wealth, they played an important role during the Revolution against the Ottoman Empire in 1821.
 In fact, several Greek national heroes come from these islands.

 While many people will choose to visit Aegina or Hydra, others are happy to explore the low-key Agistri island.
 Spetses and Poros have their fans as well.
 On the other hand, Salamina isn’t normally included in a tourist itinerary in Greece.

-As these islands are small, they have no airports, so you will need to take a ferry or dolphin boat from Piraeus.
-Some of them are also connected to smaller ports in the Peloponnese.
+As these islands are small, they have no airports, so you will need to take a ferry or dolphin boat from Athens Piraeus Port.

-Ferryhopper is the best place to check available itineraries and book your tickets.
+When it comes to organizing your ferry travel, Ferryhopper is the best place to check ferry schedules and book your tickets.
 I suggest booking your ferry trips from Athens well in advance, especially if you are travelling on a weekend.

 You can also take a one-day tour, which takes you to a few of these islands.
 This might be cheaper than trying to visit them on your own, but you won’t have much time in any of the islands.
 A popular combination is the Hydra – Poros – Aegina boat tour.